2019 Finance for Non-Finance Managers 1 Day

 - Balance Sheets: Assets; Liabilities; Net current assets, capital employed and how to interpret the information;

-- Profit & Loss Account, Types of profit, and Layout & use of the profit & loss account
+- Profit & Loss Account, Types of profit, and the layout & use of the profit & loss account.
+The relationship between profits and dividends

 Using Key Ratios to Analyse Accounts and to Support Investment Decisions